bellaliu2023/The-Physics-Grid/target-audience/Junior-Student.md

 Velocity is a physical vector quantity; both amplitude and direction are required to define it.
 The absolute scalar value (magnitude) of velocity is called velocity and is a coherently derived unit whose quantity is measured in SI (metric) in meters per second (m/s) or as the SI base unit of (m⋅s-1).
 For example, "5 meters per second" is a scalar quantity, while "5 meters per second in the east" is a vector.

 Velocity is defined as the rate of change of a position with respect to time and can also be referred to as instantaneous velocity to emphasize the difference from average velocity.
-The average velocity of an object over a period of time t is the ratio of its displacement r to the time interval during that time:
+The average velocity of an object over a period of time t is the ratio of its displacement d to the time interval during that time:

-**v=r/t**
+**v=d/t**

 The instantaneous velocity of an object at a given moment is defined as the rate of change of the position vector over time:

-**v=dr/dt**
+**v=dd/dt**

 The velocity of an object is usually mentioned in physics as its instantaneous velocity.
 The unit of speed in the International System of Units is meters per second, the international symbol is m/s, and the Chinese symbol is meters per second.
 In the framework of relativity, the upper limit of an object's velocity is the speed of light.